athy125/CMS_Trigger/README.md

 # CMS_Trigger
- system that mimics the CMS Level-1 trigger.
+ System that mimics the CMS Level-1 trigger.
 It processes streaming data in real time.